 - Must be registered as an architect and be compliant with the local architecture body

 Even if a person has several degrees in architecture and many years of professional experience, it is illegal for them to trade as an ‘architect’ if they are not officially registered as one.
 Therefore, registration with the government architecture organization is what outlines an ‘architect’, for qualified and legitimate requirements.
 Scholastically, architects learn about both the artisanship and the science of building plan in significant profundity.

 Architects go through somewhere around five years at college, covering technical design and different things like history and contract law.
 Graduates are ordinarily required to complete two years of practical work under a registered architect before they are qualified for enlistment as an architect.
-Depending on the briefs provided by the clients, architects and building designers can apply their ideas on to the project.
+Depending on the briefs provided by the clients, architects, and building designers can apply their ideas to the project.
 Sometimes they may even act as the contract administrator’ and take care of the entire responsibility of the construction process.